v-maudel/docs-1/docs/standard/serverless-architecture/serverless-architecture/index.md

 ## Serverless architecture examples

 Some projects may benefit from taking an "all-in" approach to serverless.
 Applications that rely heavily on microservices may implement those using serverless technology.
+The majority of apps are hybrid, following an N-tier design and using serverless where it makes sense.
+To help make sense of these scenarios, this section walks through some common architecture examples that use serverless.

 ### Full serverless backend

+The full serverless backend is ideal for several types of scenarios, especially when building new or "green field" applications.
+An application with a large surface area of APIs may benefit from implementing those APIs as serverless functions.
+The "trigger" is the API call and the result is the code that is executed for the given API.
+Apps that are based on microservices architecture are another example that could be implemented as a full serverless backend.
+The microservices communicate over various protocols (the trigger) with each other.

 ### Monoliths and “starving the beast”